-An active compliance program remains a vital necessity in healthcare environment as it is a critical component to safe, quality patient care, and a demonstration of the organization’s commitment to adhere to the law and healthcare standards.
-In order to achieve an effective healthcare compliance, providers have a responsibility to know if their employees and independent contractors have been excluded from participating in federal healthcare programs by the Office of Inspector General (OIG).
+An active compliance program remains a vital necessity in the healthcare environment as it is a critical component to safe, quality patient care, and a demonstration of the organization’s commitment to adhere to the law and healthcare standards.
+In order to achieve effective healthcare compliance, providers have a responsibility to know if their employees and independent contractors have been excluded from participating in federal healthcare programs by the Office of Inspector General (OIG).

 The OIG has the authority to exclude individuals and entities from federally funded health care programs, such as Medicare and Medicaid, pursuant to sections 1128 and 1156 of the Social Security Act.
 The main effect of OIG exclusions is that payment is prohibited for items or services that an excluded individual or entity provides.
 The prohibition refers to anyone who chooses to employ or contract with an excluded individual or entity.
 Providers who violate this are required to pay back all federal healthcare program funds that are inappropriately received and may also be subject to civil monetary penalties (CMPs).